Updated: Mar 7

 LIGHT(S) / TIMER

-I'm an organic gardener.
-No, I am a purist.
-That said, I do not seek out 'organic' certified seed.
+I'm an organic gardener - no, I am a purist.
+That said, I do not buy 'organic' seed.
 There, I said it.
-I won't go into details about why I don't here, but in large part it has to do with my belief that the USDA's organic certification program is a crock of schitt.
+The reason I don't is in large part to do with my belief that the USDA's 'organic certification' program is a crock of schitt.
 Did you know that under this program, growers are legally allowed to apply hundred's of known carcinogens and really nasty chemicals/pesticides?
 They are allowed to apply chemicals and pesticides that carry the same universally recognized MSDS (Material Safety Data Sheet) symbol as Ty-D-Bowl® toilet cleaner - the skull and cross bones.
 Take a minute to let this soak in...

 Ok, now that my rant is over, let me tell you that in a nutshell, it is HOW WE GROW OUR FOOD THAT COUNTS.
 Simply don't use chemicals and don't use pesticides and you've already won.